humbletrader/spark-best-practices/README.md

  ## solving OOM issues
   * there’s no generic rule
   * unpersist broadcasted variables as soon as possible ( sync if hot )
-  * use Iterators when possible (avoid multiple maps when non iterators as they pollute the eden space)
+  * use mapPartitions with Iterators when possible
   * in hot areas we should use primitives instead of java classes
   * detect memory size of your structures
       Quote from spark docs: The best way to size the amount of memory consumption a dataset will require is to create an RDD, put it into cache, and look at the “Storage” page in the web UI.
 To estimate the memory consumption of a particular object, use SizeEstimator’s estimate method.